alexschimel/bsmeta/README.md

 ## Background

-So you have just created a backscatter mosaic with your multibeam data processing software and exported it as a .tif file.
-Now how do you inform this file's future users about all that this file represents?
+You have just created a backscatter mosaic with your multibeam data processing software and exported it as a .tif file.
+How do you inform the future users of this file of what it represents?

-Typically, you would write some information in the file's name: most likely the word "backscatter" or the initials "BS" at the very least, but also perhaps the survey area or surveyor name, and the survey year.
-For more information, maybe you can add the sonar model, or the grid size, or the version of that mosaic.
-So something like:
+Typically, you would write some information as the file's name.
+You would most likely use the word "backscatter" or the initials "BS" at the very least, but also perhaps the survey area and year, or the name of the survey company.
+To provide additional information, maybe you would add the sonar model, or the grid size, or the version of that mosaic.
+So you would typicall name the .tif file something like `Clinton-2022-m-block34_BS_v3.tif`.

-   `Clinton-2022-m-block34_BS_v3.tif`

-Congratulations!
-You have started creating metadata.
+This is metadata.

-The problem is that there is a limit to filenames length, so what about all the rest of the information?
+The problem is that there is a limit to a filename's length, so what about all the rest of the information you wish to convey?
 What about the frequency?
 The software used?
 The processing applied?
 The files that went in?
 Or even your name as the author?

-A proper data management practice would be to compile all the relevant information together to live alongside the mosaic file.
-For even better practice, you would follow a template (so that all mosaic files have a metadata in the same format), and write this information in a manner that is readable both by humans and machines.
+A good data management practice would be to compile all this relevant information together to live alongside the .tif file.
+Even better practice would be to follow a template so that all mosaic files have a metadata in the same format, and have this template designed in a manner that is readable both by humans and machines.

-This repository proposes such a metadata template and style.
+This document proposes such a metadata template.

 ## Core Principles

 * Human-friendliness:
-    * Enough information to provide a good overview, but not so much that it is overwhelming and difficult to parse.
+    * Sufficient information to provide a good overview, but not so much that it is overwhelming and difficult to read or understand.
-    * Descriptive and unambiguous field names
+    * Descriptive and unambiguous field names.
-    * Broken down in thematic sections
+    * Broken-down in thematic sections.
-    * Every field to be optional (just fill what you can)
+    * Every field to be optional (just fill what you can).
-    * No requirements on fields format (number, text, boolean, etc.)
+    * No requirements on fields format (number, text, boolean, etc.).

 * Machine-friendliness:
-    * Machine-readable formats
+    * Machine-readable format.
-    * Version control
+    * Version control.

 ## Basic Template Contents

-The proposed template is to collate the basic information as pairs of field-value, organized into six thematic sections, or "parent nodes".
+The proposed template is to collate the basic information as pairs of field/value, organized into six thematic sections, or "parent nodes".

-We list below our proposed sections and field-value pairs.
+We list below our proposed sections and field/value pairs.
 See further below for the implementation.

 ### 1. survey
 A section containing the basic information about the survey that produced the dataset from which the mosaic was created: